oddkiva/sara/doc/sphinx/source/multiviewgeometry/essential_matrix.rst

    \mathbf{X}^1 = \mathbf{R} \mathbf{X}^0 + \mathbf{t} .

-We can interpret the formula as follows:
+As a reminder, we can interpret the formula as follows:

 - The column vectors of the rotation matrix :math:`\mathbf{R}` are the coordinates of the world axes expressed in the local coordinate system.